 Alpine skiing and snowboarding are available for beginner through elite level racers.
-We begin the season with building your foundation with edging and balance drills, then progress to speed and gate training and preparation for alpine, cross-country ski and snowboard competitions.
+We begin the season with building your foundation with edging and balance drills, then progress to speed and gate training and preparation for alpine, Nordic ski and snowboard competitions.
 The program includes use of the Fraser Valley Recreation Center with customized preparation for the season’s races and strength training.

 Our developmental level introduces beginning skiers and riders of all ages to the sport of racing through camps and level 1 races.
 The elite level trains competitors for upper-level races and supports them at races across the nation.
 The elite level program also hosts training sessions for international teams, including those from Germany, Great Britain, Finland, New Zealand, Australia, Canada, Sweden, Japan, Iceland and South Africa.

 The NSCD began a competitive cross-country and biathlon program in winter of 2010/2011.
 This program experienced immediate success by producing a Women’s Sit 3-time National Champion who went on to also win a World Cup Bronze medal in biathlon.
 This immediate success also attracted other elite adaptive Nordic skiers who represented the United States in the 2011 World Cup races in Norway.
 The U.S. Paralympic Program, in collaboration with the NSCD, also hosted an athlete development camp in 2011.